lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

-- Displays are not being captured.
-We need to get the display information working.
+- Add a status bar to show the current task being executed.
+Mainly interested in feedback while the app is capturing data.
 - Keep track of historical data.
 Add network traffic graph.
 - Add a process list (like task manager) tab.
 - speed up the startup time when running the application.